-Under the plan, eligible employees of the Branch can purchase ordinary shares of the AIA Group with qualified employee contributions and the Branch will award one matching restricted stock purchase unit to them at the end of the vesting period for each two shares purchased through the qualified employee contributions ('contribution shares').
+Under the plan, eligible employees of the Branch can purchase ordinary shares of AIA Group with qualified employee contributions and the Branch will award one matching restricted stock purchase unit to them at the end of the vesting period for each two shares purchased through the qualified employee contributions ('contribution shares').
 Contribution shares are purchased from the open market.
-During the vesting period, the eligible employees must hold the contribution shares purchased during the plan cycle and remain employed by the AIA Group.
+During the vesting period, the eligible employees must hold the contribution shares purchased during the plan cycle and remain employed by AIA Group.

-For the year ended 31 December 2021, the eligible employees paid Baht 103 million to purchase 267,440 ordinary shares of the AIA Group (2020: paid Baht 90 million to purchase 279,227 ordinary shares of the AIA Group).
+For the year ended 31 December 2022, the eligible employees paid Baht 110 million to purchase 311,173 ordinary shares of AIA Group (31 December 2021: paid Baht 103 million to purchase 267,440 ordinary shares of AIA Group).

-27. Share-based compensation (Cont'd)
+26. Share-based compensation (Cont'd)